Oregano is a popular perennial herb to grow in the herb garden, vegetable garden, and food forest. Here are six benefits of oregano in the garden.

-To use fresh oregano, simply cut the stems and pull off the fresh leaves.
-To dry oregano, cut the stems and hang them in bunches upside down until completely dry and crispy, then strip the leaves from the stems.
-Crushing the dried leaves between your palms is all that is needed.
+To dry it, cut and hang the stems in bunches upside down until completely dry and crispy, then strip the leaves from the stems.
+Crush the dried leaves between your palms before adding it to your favorite recipes.

-4. Oregano is a host plant for beneficial insects and pollinators.
+4. Oregano attracts beneficial insects and pollinators.

-5. Oregano is a pest repellent.
+5. It is a pest repellent.